 There are other factors that enter into the reality of your child’s adjustment to divorce.
-Some children are more resilient, even if you make mistakes.
+Some children are more resilient, even if they make mistakes.
 Some children are already at high risk, and are much more vulnerable.
 However, whatever has happened in the past, we can conclude one very important truth: You can’t change it.
 It’s done.

-So that means, it’s healthy, functional and useful to focus now on what is within your control…and abandon investing your life energy into any thought, or any action, or anything…that is not within your control.
+So that means, it’s healthy, functional, and useful to focus now on what is within your control…and abandon investing your life energy into any thought, or any action, or anything…that is not within your control.
 Those will WASTE your life, and start you down the path of ignoring the parts that you can control.
 Many co-parenting programs, including my Terrific Parenting After Divorce Program, show you how to focus on the parts that do make a difference for you and your children, as well as give you the practical tools of effective co-parenting.